myclonelife/exosphere/website/benefits.md

 ### Business benefits

 * __faster innovation:__
-  With Exosphere you quickly develop and launch fully functional prototypes of cloud applications by plugging together existing front-end and back-end building blocks like Lego bricks.
+  With Exosphere you quickly develop and launch fully functional prototypes of cloud applications, by plugging together existing front-end and back-end building blocks like Lego bricks.
   As the prototype solidifies and gains traction,